CurtisBarogla/PHPLock/README.md

 A lock token SHOULD never be instantiated by the user - let the locker the responsability to initialize it for you.

 The lock token has two states : mutable and immutable.
-The token is mutable only during its initialization (therefore never when you're dealing with) and immutable when fetched (majority of the time you're interacting with).
+The token is mutable only during its initialization (therefore never when you're dealing with) and immutable when fetched (majority of the time, you're interacting with).

 Let's see the methods you should only consider :
 - **getResource()** : access to the resource name which the token is about,